drastik/responsive_menus/README.txt

 These options include:
--CSS selectors for which menus to responsify -Responsive menu style (will include nifty 3rd party solutions later) -Screen width to respond to
+-CSS selectors for which menus to responsify
+-Text or HTML to use as the menu toggle button -Responsive menu style (will include nifty 3rd party solutions later) -Screen width to respond to